Freshman Seminar, FRS 104 [QR]

 About the Program of Freshman Seminars in the Residential Colleges

 These seminars are designed to enrich the freshman experience by enabling students to work closely with faculty members in small groups exploring significant ideas and documents.
 Most seminars are conducted within one of the residential colleges (in this case, Butler College), though offered on a University-wide basis.
 Enrollment is limited to 15 students chosen for their interest in participating in a rigorous, intellectual endeavor.
 Freshman seminars count as regular University courses.

-A few photos from class trips to the NASA Wallops Flight Facility and the nearby Chincoteague National Wildlife Refuge and Assateague Island National Seashore.
+A few photos from '96 and '97 field trips to the NASA Wallops Flight Facility and the nearby Chincoteague National Wildlife Refuge and Assateague Island National Seashore.

 key words: Earth, Moon, lunar exploration, space flight, Apollo Program, orbital mechanics, attitude dynamics, space launch vehicles, interplanetary travel, solar system, science fact, science fiction, space race, aerospace industry, NASA programs, rocketry.